 While desktop websites typically are written with HTML, a landing page for a WAP device will need to be written in a different coding language.
 WAP-friendly mobile websites can be written in a few different markup languages, including XHTML, CHTML, and WML.
 Each language is compatible with different mobile devices.

 By considering which devices you'd most like your ad to appear on, you can best plan which language or languages you should use to create your mobile website.

-Detailed instructions for creating a website in mobile-friendly code are available in the Webmaster Help Center.
+Detailed instructions for creating a website in mobile-friendly code are available in the Search Console Help Center.